 Hazardous Waste Facility Litigation and Permitting

-Howard successfully represented a county government before the Colorado Supreme Court regarding disposal of radioactive wastes.
+Howard successfully represented a county government before the Colorado Supreme Court regarding disposal of low-level radioactive wastes under the Rocky Mountain Low-Level Radioactive Waste Compact.
 He advised the client on all aspects of Colorado's Hazardous Waste Act and Colorado's radiation control provisions, including the state permitting process and applicable local land use laws.

 Wetlands Permitting and Enforcement